Program overview

 Career Options

-Graduates of the Mechanical Techniques – Plumbing program can pursue a variety of career paths in Canada, including:
+Graduates of the Mechanical Techniques – Plumbing program can pursue various career paths in Canada, including:

-These roles offer a solid foundation for a rewarding career in the plumbing industry, with opportunities for advancement as skills and experience grow.
+These roles offer a solid foundation for a rewarding career in the skilled trades, with opportunities for advancement and specialization in the plumbing industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.